MephistoDevelop/phaser_shooting_game/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!

 Feel free to check the [issues page](issues/).

 ## Show your support

-Give a ⭐️ if you like this project!
+Give and ⭐️ if you like this project!

 ## Acknowledgments

-This page was inspired by my own bussines i'm a food-seller on my free times while im not writing code.
+This page was inspired by my own business I'm a food-seller on my free time while I'm not writing code.

 ## 📝 License